jkutner/jkutner.github.com/_posts/2019-03-28-using-corretto-adopt-graal-zulu-on-heroku.md

 date:   2019-03-27 09:12:42
 ---

-In the last year, chosing a Java runtime to install has become more... interesting.
+Choosing a Java runtime to install has gotten more... interesting.

-There are great write-ups on which Java SDK (JDK) to use from [Simon Ritter of Azul](https://www.azul.com/eliminating-java-update-confusion/) and [Matt Raible of Okta](https://developer.okta.com/blog/2019/01/16/which-java-sdk), but in this post you'll learn how to use a few of those choices on Heroku.
+[Simon Ritter of Azul](https://www.azul.com/eliminating-java-update-confusion/) and [Matt Raible of Okta](https://developer.okta.com/blog/2019/01/16/which-java-sdk) have done great write-ups on how to choose the best JDK for you, and in this post you'll learn how to use a few of those options on Heroku.

 The default OpenJDK build provide by Heroku is great choice, but if you have some special need or want to get the latest JDK 8 patches you'll need a different distribution.
 In this post we'll cover: